FMC Corporation - Consensus Indicates Potential .4% Upside

-FMC Corporation found using ticker (FLY) now have 2 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
-The target price ranges between 17.05 and 17 with the average target price sitting at 17.02.
-Now with the previous closing price of 16.96 this now indicates there is a potential upside of .4%.
-The day 50 moving average is 16.93 while the 200 day moving average is 14.4.
+FMC Corporation found using ticker (FLY) have now 2 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
+The range between the high target price and low target price is between 17.05 and 17 calculating the mean target price we have 17.02.
+With the stocks previous close at 16.96 this indicates there is a potential upside of .4%.
+The 50 day MA is 16.93 and the 200 moving average now moves to 14.4.
 The market capitalisation for the company is $517m.
 Company Website: http://www.flyleasing.com

 Fly Leasing Limited, through its subsidiaries, purchases and leases commercial aircraft under multi-year contracts to various airlines worldwide.
 As of December 31, 2020, it had a portfolio of 84 aircraft, including 75 narrow-body passenger aircraft and nine wide-body passenger aircraft, as well as seven engines.
 The company was incorporated in 2007 and is headquartered in Dun Laoghaire, Ireland.